rimutaka/lambda-debugger-runtime-emulator/README.md

 __Success, failure and replay:__

-- successful responses are sent back to the caller if the response queue is configured
+- successful responses are sent back to the caller if the response queue is configured (`proxy_lambda_resp`)
 - panics or handler errors are not sent back to AWS
 - the same incoming SQS message is reused until the lambda completes successfully
-- _runtime-emulator_ deletes the incoming message (request) when the local lambda completes successfully
+- _runtime-emulator_ deletes the request message from `proxy_lambda_req` queue when the local lambda completes successfully
-- _proxy-lambda_ deletes the outgoing message (response) after forwarding it to the caller
+- _proxy-lambda_ deletes the response message from `proxy_lambda_resp` queue after forwarding it to the caller, e.g. to API Gateway
-- _proxy-lambda_ clears the response queue before forwarding a request
+- _proxy-lambda_ purges `proxy_lambda_resp` queue before sending a new request to `proxy_lambda_resp`
-- purge the request queue manually to delete stale requests
+- you have to purge `proxy_lambda_req` queue manually to delete stale requests

 If the local lambda fails, terminates or panics, you can make changes to its code and run it again to reuse the same incoming payload from the request queue.